 The applicant is advised that they can register with the Refugee Legal Service (RLS), a division of the Legal Aid Board.

-There were no reports of push backs or refoulement.
-A person who arrives in Ireland seeking entry may be refused leave to land.
-If that person then seeks to claim asylum they should be permitted to enter the for that purpose.
+There were no official reports of push backs or refoulement.
+A person who arrives in Ireland seeking entry may be refused leave to land and sometimes it is unclear if the person wished to seek asylum.
+There is no presence of independent authorities or NGOs at air or land borders in order to monitor the situation.
+Ancetodal evidence received by the Irish Refugee Council Independent Law Centre suggests some people may be refused leave to land and enter Ireland even when they have grounds for protection needs.
+If that person then seeks to claim asylum they should be permitted to enter the country for that purpose.

-- 2. Irish Refugee Council, European Court judgment shows need for urgent legislative reform, 12th May 2014, available here: http://www.irishrefugeecouncil.ie/news/european-court-judgment-shows-nee...
+- 3. Irish Refugee Council, European Court judgment shows need for urgent legislative reform, 12 May 2014, available at: http://bit.ly/1lmTEFf.

 - 4. ORAC, Important Notice regarding the making of applications for Subsidiary Protection by Applicants for Refugee Status, SP/03, 8 October 2014, available at: http://bit.ly/1KmcKHK.